Curriculum

 - Responsive feedback, which builds motivation, confidence, and clarity.

-- In Reception and KS1, handwriting and spelling are taught through Little Wandle Letters and Sounds Revised, ensuring phonics knowledge supports accurate transcription.
+- In Reception, handwriting and spelling are taught through Little Wandle Letters and Sounds Revised, ensuring phonics knowledge supports accurate transcription

-- From Year 1 to Year 6, children follow the Letter-Join scheme, which provides structured progression in handwriting fluency and style.
+- From Year 1 to Year 6, children follow the Letter-Joins scheme, which provides structured progression in handwriting fluency and style.

 Our writing curriculum is sequenced to manage cognitive load, build fluency, and ensure all children—including those who need additional support—can succeed.
 We focus on quality over quantity, ensuring children master the foundations before moving on to extended writing.